appy-one/acebase/README.md

 # AceBase realtime database

 A fast, low memory, transactional, index & query enabled NoSQL database engine and server for node.js and browser with realtime data change notifications.
-Supports storing of JSON objects, arrays, numbers, strings, booleans, dates and binary (ArrayBuffer) data.
+Supports storing of JSON objects, arrays, numbers, strings, booleans, dates, bigints and binary (ArrayBuffer) data.

 Inspired by (and largely compatible with) the Firebase realtime database, with additional functionality and less data sharding/duplication.
 Capable of storing up to 2^48 (281 trillion) object nodes in a binary database file that can theoretically grow to a max filesize of 8 petabytes.